Frequently Asked Questions (FAQ)

 Should the story have anything to do with the source of the opening and closing lines?

-No. You're not trying to rewrite or re-inerpret the source material.
+No. You're not trying to copy, rewrite, or re-inerpret the source material.
 In fact, feel free to forget about the source.
-The story should be new and orignal.
+The story or poem should be new and orignal.

 May I re-interpret the opening and closing lines in ways that might not have been intended by the original author?